 There is one additional complication that may arise while solving the subproblems in any SB heuristic.
 Fixing the disjunctive arcs according to the job processing sequences of the scheduled machines may introduce directed paths in the disjunctive graph between two operations on a machine that is yet to be scheduled.
 Such paths impose start-to-start time lags between two operations on the same machine, and ideally they have to be taken into account while solving the single-machine subproblems.
-These so-called delayed precedence constraints (DPCs) have been examined in detail by several researchers, mostly in the context of the SB algorithms developed for $Jm//C{\rm max}$ .
-For instance, see Dauzere-Peres and Lasserre (1993).
-In this paper, our subproblem definition generalizes the strongly NP-hard single-machine weighted tardiness problem, and we are not aware of any previously existing good algorithm for its solution, even in the absence of DPCs.
+These so-called delayed precedence constraints (DPCs) have been examined in detail by several researchers, mostly in the context of the SB algorithms developed for $Jm//C{max}$.
+For instance, see Dauzere-Peres and Lasserre (1993) and Balas et al. (1995).
+In this paper, our subproblem definition generalizes the strongly $N\mathcal{P}$ -hard single-machine weighted tardiness problem, and we are not aware of any previously existing good algorithm for its solution, even in the absence of DPCs.
 Thus, we solve the subproblems without accounting for the DPCs, and then check whether the solution provided causes any infeasibility.
-This task is accomplished by checking for directed cycles while updating the disjunctive graph $G'(M^S)$ according to the operation sequence of the latest bottleneck machine.
+This task is accomplished by checking for directed cycles while updating the disjunctive graph $G'(\mathcal{M}^S)$ according to the operation sequence of the latest bottleneck machine.
 If necessary, feasibility is restored by applying local changes to the job processing sequence on the bottleneck machine.
 Moreover, in our computational study we observe that only a few DPCs have to be fixed per instance solved which further justifies our approach.

 2.3 Rescheduling by Tabu Search The last fundamental component of an SB heuristic is rescheduling which completes one full iteration of the algorithm.
 The goal of rescheduling is to re-optimize the schedules of the previously scheduled machines given the decisions for the current bottleneck machine.
 It is widely observed that the performance of an SB algorithm degrades considerably if the rescheduling step is omitted.
 For instance, see Demirkol et al. (1997).
-In classical SB algorithms, such as that in Pinedo and Singer (1999), rescheduling is accomplished by removing each machine $i \in (\mathcal{M}^S \setminus \{i^b\})$ , where $i^b$ is the current bottleneck machine, from the set of scheduled machines $\mathcal{M}^S$ , and then updating the job processing sequence on this machine before adding it back to $\mathcal{M}^S$ .
-Generally, SB algorithms perform several full cycles of rescheduling until no further improvement is achieved in the overall objective.
+In classical SB algorithms, such as that in Pinedo and Singer (1999), rescheduling is accomplished by removing each machine $i \in (\mathcal{M}^S \setminus \{i^b\})$, where i^b is the current bottleneck machine, from the set of scheduled machines \mathcal{M}^S , and then updating the job processing sequence on this machine before adding it back to \mathcal{M}^S .
+To this end, all disjunctive arcs associated with machine i are first removed from the disjunctive graph $G'(\mathcal{M}^S)$, and a single-machine subproblem is defined for machine i in the usual way.
+Then, the disjunctive arcs for machine i are inserted back into the disjunctive graph as prescribed by the solution of the subproblem.
+Generally, SB algorithms perform several full cycles of rescheduling until no further improvement is achieved in the overall objective function.